8 Logic and control flow

 1 1 1 1 1 1 1 1 0

 Everything a computer does, from adding numbers to rendering video, is built from combinations of these four gates.
-To see how, let’s design a circuit the way electrical engineers do: start with inputs and outputs, build a truth table, find the minimal Boolean expression, then wire the gates.
+We can design a circuit the way electrical engineers do: start with inputs and outputs, build a truth table, find the minimal Boolean expression, then wire the gates.

 Step 1: truth table.
 List every possible input combination and the desired output.